alanxoc3/pico-8-work/README.md

 For all the pico-eighters out there, this repo contains [@alanxoc3](https://twitter.com/alanxoc3)'s PICO-8 life.

 The directory structure is as follows:
-* `/TEMPLATE` The template to base future projects off of.
+* `/TEMPLATE` The template to jumpstart future projects.
+Includes common functions for a game.
-* `/bin` Shell scripts to help link and minify projects.
+* `/bin` Shell scripts for preprocessing & minifying projects.
 * `/.archive` An incomplete collection of pico-8 cartridges I made.

 To ensure the compilation scripts scripts run correctly, set the environment variable `PICO_WORK_DIR` to the root of this repo.
-You may also want to add `PICO_WORK_DIR` to your path.
-So you probably want something like this:
+You can easily run the compilation scripts if you add `PICO_WORK_DIR/bin` to your path too.
+So add these to your shell's rc file:
 ```
 export PICO_WORK_DIR=$HOME/.lexaloffle/pico-8/carts/pico-8-work
 export PATH="$PATH:$PICO_WORK_DIR/bin"